Striving for Universal Health Coverage

 The combating and alleviation of such pressures will then ultimately go a long way in achieving its shorter-term goals and its overriding long-term aim.

-In addressing personnel shortfalls in particular, the MOH has, over the years, encouraged more and more professionals to receive the best training possible - even if it means conducting their studies abroad before returning to Swaziland - as well driving the idea of medical specialisation.
+In addressing personnel shortfalls in particular, the MOH has recently encouraged more and more professionals to receive the best training possible - even if it means conducting their studies abroad before returning to Swaziland - as well driving the idea of medical specialisation.

-The fight against HIV and AIDS has similarly been at the forefront and, in line with international trends, there has been a marked reduction in the occurrences of HIV, a sizable portion of people living with HIV being put on ART which is procured through Government funding.
-There has also been a dramatic improvement in the fight against Tuberculosis in recent years.
+The fight against HIV and AIDS has similarly been at the forefront and, in line with international trends, there has been a marked reduction in the occurrences of HIV, a sizable portion of people living with HIV receiving Anti-Retroviral Therapy (ART) which is procured through Government funding.
+There has also been a dramatic improvement in the fight against Tuberculosis.

-Magagula continued: “More investments have been made in our health systems, aimed at ensuring attainment of universal healthcare.
+Magagula continues: “More investment is being made in our health systems, which are aimed at ensuring attainment of universal healthcare.

-“Infrastructure developments continue to be made, immunisation coverage has improved, and an emergency preparedness system was been put in place, increasing the reach to those who most need such services.
+“Infrastructure developments continue to be made, immunisation coverage has improved, and an emergency preparedness system has been put in place, which has increased the reach to those who most need such services.